insait-institute/GenieRedux/README.md

 # GenieRedux Project Page
-Official poject page of the paper "Learning Generative Interactive Environments By Trained Agent Exploration" The page is available here: https://nsavov.github.io/GenieRedux/
+Official poject page of the paper "Exploration-Driven Generative Interactive Environments"

 The page is based on: https://github.com/eliahuhorwitz/Academic-project-page-template